The following Op-Ed by Commissioner Joe Ponte appeared in the

 A rollback of these and other reforms would only return us to the practices that allowed for years of rampant violence.

-As a former correction officer with years of experience working in jails around the country, I understand the feelings of fear and frustration caused by vicious attacks on officers and inmates.
+As a former correction officer with years of experience working in jails around the country, I understand the feelings of fear and frustration caused by vicious attacks on officers and persons in custody.
 These attacks are unacceptable — and I am firmly committed to working with our uniformed and civilian staff to address the conditions that lead to violence.

-But we cannot keep our staff and inmates safe unless we press forward with the changes needed to bring our long-neglected department into the 21st century.
+But we cannot keep our staff and persons in custody safe unless we press forward with the changes needed to bring our long-neglected department into the 21st century.
 After years of horrific stories of violence and neglect emerging from Rikers, walking back from reform is not an option.

 Ponte is New York City correction commissioner.